Slot Racers

 Slot Racers is a video game for the Atari VCS (later called the Atari 2600) published by Atari, Inc. in 1978.
-It was the first game written by Warren Robinett, who went on to create one of Atari's most successful games for the 2600, Adventure.
+It was designed by Warren Robinett, who went on to create one of Atari's most famous games, Adventure.

 Game play

 Slot Racers is a joystick-controlled game with nine game variations programmed within the cartridge.

-The object of the game is to pilot your car through a maze, while attempting to fire missiles at your opponent's car as well as evading the missiles your opponent fires at your car.
-Each time one of the respective cars is struck by a missile, the player controlling the other car receives one point.
+The object of the game is to pilot your car through a maze while attempting to fire missiles at your opponent's car as well as evading the missiles your opponent fires at your car.
+Each time one of the cars is struck by a missile, the player controlling the other car receives one point.
 Victory is achieved through the scoring of twenty-five points.
-The game itself has four different mazes, and options concerning missile speed, and other factors, within the context of its nine variants, selectable via the Game Select switch.
+The game itself has four different mazes, and options concerning missile speed and other factors, within the context of its nine variants, selectable via the Game Select switch.
 The difficulty switches control the rate of fire.